tilt-dev/tilt.specs/extension_distribution.md

 ## Secondary Goal

+### Extension Ecosystem

 Set us up for a more robust ecosystem of extensions that are easier to:

 - discover
 - prototype
 - install
 - distribute

+### API Consistency

+We see the future of Tilt extensibility as the API Server and Kubernetes operator pattern.

+What that means: there's an HTTP server that allows you can read, watch, and write data models.
+Long-term, to add a new feature to Tilt, you will add a new resource/controller pair.

+Users should be able to add extensions from the Tiltfile or from the CLI with a similar API.

 ## Non-Goals